 is pursuing his PhD in Early American and Atlantic History at the College of William and Mary.
 He also serves as an editorial apprentice at the Omohundro Institute of Early American History and Culture.
 He earned his bachelor’s degree in history from Rider University, and has spent the last five years teaching World History at Burlington Township High School, in Burlington, New Jersey.
 His research focuses on the development and evolution of animal ethics in the Early Modern Atlantic World, with particular emphasis on the culture of sensibility and its concomitant model of moral masculinity.
 His latest publication ‘Animals made Americans Human: Sentient Creatures and the Creation of Early America’s Moral Sensibility,’ is due to be published by the Journal of Animal Ethics, Vol. 2, Fall 2012.
 He was also recently commissioned by The Encyclopedia of Greater Philadelphia to write an essay on ‘Animal Protection’.

-is a PhD candidate at the Department of Political Science, Stockholm University.
-A long-time animal rights advocate and social activist, he has been active in the Swedish animal rights movement since the mid-90s, and served as the President and Director of Animal Rights Sweden (Djurens Rätt), Sweden’s largest animal rights organization, from 2003 to 2007.
-His research interest centres on the reproduction of speciesist ideology in political discourses of the human-animal relationship, especially how animal ‘welfare’ and ‘protection’ policies often serve to legitimate continued nonhuman oppression.
-His first publication is: ‘Protecting the Animals?
-An Abolitionist Critique of Animal Welfarism and Green Ideology’, in: Ragnhild Sollund (ed) Global Harms: Ecological Crime and Speciesism (New York: Nova Science Publishers, forthcoming in 2008).
+is a Senior Lecturer at the School of Humanities, Education, and Social Science at Örebro University, Sweden.
+A long-time animal rights advocate and social activist, he has been active in the Swedish animal rights movement since the mid-90s, and served as the President and Director of Animal Rights Sweden (Djurens Rätt), Sweden’s largest animal rights organization, between 2003 and 2007.
+His dissertation in Political Science explored the historical emergence of modern animal welfarist discourse in Swedish politics from the middle of the nineteenth century to World War II.
+Footed in Marxist, post-Marxist, and psychoanalytical theory, his research interests centres on the reproduction of speciesist ideology in political discourses.